-- 1. Apply your regular brakes, but don't shift into PARK (P) yet, or into gear for a manual transmission.
-Then turn your wheels into the curb if facing downhill or into traffic if facing uphill. - 2.
+- 1. Apply your regular brakes, but don't shift into PARK (P) yet. - 2.
 Have someone place chocks under the trailer wheels. - 3.
 When the wheel chocks are in place, release the regular brakes until the chocks absorb the load. - 4.
 Reapply the regular brakes.
-Then apply your parking brake, and then shift into PARK (P), or REVERSE (R) for a manual transmission.
+Then apply your parking brake, and shift to PARK (P). - 5.
+Release the regular brakes.